VoicenterTeam/openapi-control-plane-mcp/docs/setup-guides/CURSOR-MCP-SETUP.md

 node dist/mcp-server.js
 ```

-You should see: `OpenAPI Control Plane MCP Server running on stdio`
+You should see: `OpenAPI Control Panel MCP Server running on stdio`

 Press `Ctrl+C` to stop.